My Beautiful Laundrette: Plot

-Offering Salim a chance to invest in his businesses as a much needed 'clean outlet' for his money, Omar decides to take over two laundrettes owned by a friend of Nasser.
+Offering Salim a chance to invest in his businesses as a much-needed "clean outlet" for his money, Omar takes over two laundrettes owned by a friend of Nasser.
 Salim drives Johnny and Omar to view one of the properties, and he expresses his dislike of the British non-working punks in Johnny's gang.
 He attempts to run them over and injures one of them.
 Tania drops by the laundrette and tells Johnny she is leaving, asking him to come along.
 He refuses, implying the truth about his relationship with Omar, and she departs wordlessly.
 Rachel falls ill with a skin rash apparently caused by a ritual curse from Nasser's wife, and decides it is best for all that she and Nasser part ways.

-After Salim arrives and enters the laundrette, the punks, who had been lying in wait, trash his car.
+After Salim arrives and enters the laundrette, the punks, who had been lying in wait, destroy his car.
 When he runs out, he is ambushed and viciously attacked.
-Johnny goes out to defend him, despite their mutual dislike, and the punks attack him in turn.
-He refuses to fight back, and they beat him savagely until Omar returns and intervenes.
+Johnny goes out to defend Salim, despite their mutual dislike, and the punks attack him in turn.
+Johnny refuses to fight back, and they beat him savagely until Omar returns and intervenes.
 He protects Johnny as the punks smash the window of the laundrette and flee.

 Nasser visits Hussein, and the two fathers discuss their respective failures, agreeing between them that only Omar's future matters now.
-Nasser sees Tania at the train platform while she is running away, and he shouts to her but she disappears.
-Meanwhile, at the laundrette, Omar cares for Johnny.
-The film ends with a scene of them shirtless and playfully splashing each other with water from a sink.
+Nasser sees Tania at the train platform while she is running away, and he shouts to her, but she disappears.
+Meanwhile, at the laundrette, Omar tends to Johnny's wounds, and they playfully splash each other with water from a sink while shirtless.